CiscoDevNet/intersight-powershell/docs/Set-IntersightTamAdvisoryDefinition.md

 ```

 ### -AdvisoryDetails
 Additional details for the advisory definition.
-For e.g. if the definition corresponds to a security advisory, the details\nregarding CVE ids and CVSS score would be available here.
+For e.g. if the definition corresponds to a security advisory, the details regarding CVE ids and CVSS score would be available here.
+If the definition is for an end-of-life milestone, the details about the specific milestone will be included.

 Note :- Use Initialize-IntersightTamBaseAdvisoryDetails to create the object of complex type TamBaseAdvisoryDetails